 At O’Connor, Acciani & Levy, our class action attorneys work exclusively on a contingency fee basis.
 This means we will never charge our clients upfront legal fees for our services.
 We will only accept payment if we are able to favorably resolve your case, either with a fair settlement or jury award.
 The only time we require payment is if we recover compensation for your case.

-CONTACT OUR SKILLED CLASS ACTION ATTORNEYS
+CONTACT OUR SKILLED CINCINNATI TALCUM POWDER ATTORNEYS

 If you believe you or someone you love developed ovarian cancer after using a talc-based product, do not hesitate to contact O’Connor, Acciani & Levy for qualified legal representation.